SierraSoftworks/roadmap/docs/tools/visualizations/graphviz/README.md

 ### Conversion
 To convert your `roadmap.yml` file into its DOT representation, try running the following command.
-It'll write the result to your terminal, but if you'd prefer
+It'll write the result to your terminal, but if you'd prefer, you can write it to a file as well.

 :::: code-group
 ::: code-group-item stdout